 The subject property was developed in the 1960s as a trotting park.
 However, the facility was shortly thereafter abandoned and then ultimately demolished in 2017.
 Other portions of the property include undeveloped land and a borrow pit.
 While the majority of the property appears suitable for the uses permitted under the proposed PAD zoning district, the borrow pit and adjacent surrounding area are currently unsuitable for development.
-As such, prior to any development activities occurring on the subject property, the remediation process for the borrow pit area must occur so as to provide for the safety and welfare of the general public and those working, visiting and residing in the area.
-It is anticipated that such remediation efforts would include:
+As such, the remediation process for the borrow pit area must occur so as to provide for the safety and welfare of the general public and those working, visiting and residing in the area.
+As noted in Stipulation No. 36 from draft Ordinance No. 2020-1472, the submittal of a Special Use Permit (SUP) for Land Reclamation will be required within 18 months of zoning approval, with the SUP establishing the framework for the safe reclamation of the borrow pit over time.